Yiling-J/cacheme/README.md

 ## Cache Storage

 #### Local Storage
 Local storage uses dictionary to store data.
-A policy is used to evicte keys when cache is full.
+A policy is used to evict keys when cache is full.
 ```python
 # lru policy
 Storage(url="local://lru", size=10000)